-- Quantitative crop yield projections under climate change scenarios for France vary across studies due to the application of different models, assumptions and emissions scenarios. - However, global- and regional-scale studies generally project yield gains for wheat and yield losses for maize, two of France's major crops, with climate change. - National- and sub-national-scale studies included here also concur with the results from global-scale studies.
-In addition they note that repeated dry spells during the growing season may have a large impact on yields, although how the frequency of such events may be affected by climate change remains poorly understood. - Important knowledge gaps and key uncertainties include the quantification of yield increases due to CO2 fertilisation, quantification of yield reductions due to ozone damage and the extent to which crop diseases might affect crop yields with climate change.
+- Quantitative crop yield projections under climate change scenarios for Italy vary across studies due to the application of different models, assumptions and emissions scenarios. - However, global- and regional-scale studies included here generally project yield gains for wheat and rice in comparison to other crops like maize with climate change. - National and sub-national assessments illustrate the importance of accurately representing terrain and land-suitability in projections.
+They note that the extent of CO2 fertilization may determine whether projected gains for some crops are realised. - Important knowledge gaps and key uncertainties include the quantification of yield increases due to CO2 fertilisation, the quantification of yield reductions due to ozone damage and the extent to which crop diseases could affect crop yields with climate change.